legendu-net/blog/misc/content/2021/11/profile-rust-applications-using-flamegraph/profile-rust-applications-using-flamegraph.markdown

     or install a non-compatible one.

 3. You have to configure `perf_even_paranoid` to be `-1`.
-    This can be done by setting the value in the file `/proc/sys/kernel/perf_even_paranoid`
+    This can be done by manually setting the value in the file `/proc/sys/kernel/perf_even_paranoid`
     to be `-1`.
+    Or equivalently,
+    you can run the following command

+        :::bash
+        sudo sysctl -w kernel.perf_event_paranoid=-1

+    Changes made by the above approaches are temporary.
+    To persist the above setting,
+    you can add a line `kernel.perf_event_paranoid = -1`
+    into the file `/etc/sysctl.conf`
+    .

 ## Installation on Debian